sozialhelden/ietf-language-tags/README.md

 A cache for WhatWG fetch calls.

 - Supports TypeScript
-- Uses URLs as cache keys
+- Uses normalized URLs as cache keys
-- Isometric - runs in NodeJS and the browser
+- Can normalize URLs for better performance (you can configure how)
 - Does not request the same resource twice if the first request is still loading
-- Normalizes URLs for performance (you can configure how)
 - Customizable TTLs per request, dependent on HTTP status code or in case of network errors
-- Aborts requests on timeout or cache eviction before an incoming response, using [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController)
 - Supports all [Hamster Cache](https://github.com/sozialhelden/hamster-cache) features, e.g. eviction based on LRU, maximal cached item count and/or per-item TTL.
+- Runs in NodeJS, but should be isometric && browser-compatible (not tested yet! try at your own risk 🙃)

 ## Installation